Ace (1920 automobile)

-In April, 1921, Guy and Heinz left the Apex Motor Corporation, obviously with the support of Apex, to found the Guy Disc Valve Motor Co. in Ypsilanti.
-In mid-1921, a Model H tourer with a conventional Herschell-Spillman straight-6 was added, with a selling price $2,000.
+In April, 1921, Guy and Heinz left the Apex Motor Corporation, with the support of Apex, to found the Guy Disc Valve Motor Co. in Ypsilanti.
+In mid-1921, a Model H tourer with a conventional Herschell-Spillman straight-6 was added, with a selling price of $2,000.
 The man at the helm at Apex was by now Harry T. Hanover.
-For 1922, the Guy engine was gone.
-The Model F "Pup" was added to the range, fitted with a conventional 4-cylinder Gray-Bell engine, and priced at $1295.
-It was sold beside the Model L "Scout" with a smaller than previous Hershell-Spillmann straight-six engine, and the new top-of-the-line Model C "Combat" with a 340 c.i.
+In 1922, the Guy engine was gone.
+The Model F Pup was added to the range, fitted with a conventional 4-cylinder Gray-Bell engine, and priced at $1295.
+It was sold beside the Model L Scout with a smaller than previous Hershell-Spillmann straight-six engine, and the new top-of-the-line Model C Combat with a 340 c.i.
 Continental Six engine.
 The sixes ranged in price from $2260 to $3150.

-Most Ace cars were tourings, with a few roadsters, and a 4/5 passenger "Coupe-Sedan" with a custom-built look.
-The "Combat" line also included an attractive speedster in the Kissel Gold Bug pattern.
+Most Ace cars were tourings, with a few roadsters, and a 4/5 passenger coupe-sedan with a custom-built look.
+The Combat line also included an attractive speedster in the Kissel Gold Bug pattern.

 Apex was initially involved in the Diamond Cab project, which also included Gray Motor Corp., and Guy Disc Valve Motor Co.
 Within a few months, these plans became obsolete as Diamond Cab got new owners, resulting in the cab built by Elcar, and another cab built by the Driggs Ordnance & Manufacturing Corp.

 Ace automobile production ended with the 1922 model year.
 Total production was 256 cars.

 Apex Corp. was sold to the American Motor Truck Company in Newark, Ohio, in 1922.
 For a short time, Apex built bus bodies here, but soon closed forever.